Have questions? We're here.

 Day 12-14: At Sea

-Your ship sets sail towards the world’s most remote continent – Antarctica, faithfully accompanied by many seabirds.
-Your polar experts continue to fill your minds with heroic stories of some of the earliest daredevils to explore Antarctica.
-Keep your eyes open for the first iceberg, which may appear on the horizon at any time now!
+Set sail towards the world’s most remote continent – Antarctica, faithfully accompanied by many seabirds.
+Your polar experts continue to fill your minds with heroic stories of the early daredevils who explored Antarctica.
+Keep your eyes open for the first iceberg, which could appear on the horizon at any time!

-This is a true Antarctic expedition cruise and your exact route the following days is subject to weather and ice conditions.
+This is a true Antarctic expedition cruise, and your exact route over the following days is subject to weather and ice conditions.
 Below are examples of places you may visit.

-You can hope to go ashore at Elephant Island, where yo will learn more about the famous Antarctic adventures of Sir Ernest Shackleton.
-This island was a place of refuge in 1916 for Shackleton and his crew after his ship was destroyed by pack ice in the Weddell Sea more than 100 years ago.
-Following the loss of their ship the men reached Elephant Island after a harrowing ordeal on drifting ice floes.
-They established a camp at a place they called Point Wild, named after Shackleton’s commander Frank Wild and now the home of nesting chinstrap penguins.
+You hope to go ashore at Elephant Island, where you can learn more about the famous Antarctic adventures of Sir Ernest Shackleton.
+In 1916, Shackleton and his crew sought refuge on this island after their ship was crushed by pack ice in the Weddell Sea.
+Following the loss of their ship, they reached Elephant Island after a harrowing ordeal on drifting ice floes.
+They established a camp at a location they named Point Wild, after Shackleton’s commander, Frank Wild.
+Today, this area is home to nesting chinstrap penguins.

-Spend some time cruising among the South Shetland Islands just off the Antarctic Peninsula.
-Dazzling wildlife sightings await on your excursions to some of the islands including King George, Half Moon, Barrientos or Livingston.
-Adélie, chinstrap and gentoo penguins thrive here, as do several species of seal.
-Hopefully, you will also have chance to visit the flooded volcanic caldera of Deception Island.
-Along the coastline of the South Shetlands keep your eyes open for humpback whales foraging for krill.
+Spend some time cruising among the South Shetland Islands, just off the Antarctic Peninsula.
+Dazzling wildlife sightings awaits on your excursions to some of the islands, including King George, Half Moon, Barrientos, or Livingston.
+Adélie, chinstrap, and gentoo penguins thrive here, along with several species of seals.
+Hopefully, you can also have the chance to visit the flooded volcanic caldera of Deception Island.
+Along the coastline of the South Shetlands, keep your eyes open for humpback whales foraging for krill.

-Continue south along the Antarctic Peninsula, where pack ice still covers large parts of the bays, and watch the experienced officers navigate your ice-strengthened ship.
-Cruise through labyrinths of icebergs some of which may have resting penguins looking curiously back at you.
-In good ice conditions, hope to set foot on the Antarctic continent in Hope Bay or Paradise Harbour.
-The scenery here, from the colossal icebergs to the seemingly endless Antarctic ice sheet, is truly breath-taking.
+Continuing south along the Antarctic Peninsula, you navigate through vast expanses of pack ice covering large parts of the bays, watching as your experienced officers skillfully steer your ice-strengthened ship.
+You cruise through labyrinths of icebergs, some of which may be occupied by curious penguins.
+In good ice conditions, you hope to set foot on the Antarctic continent at Hope Bay or Paradise Harbor.
+The scenery here – from the colossal icebergs to the seemingly endless Antarctic ice sheet – is truly breathtaking.

-As you leave this magical place, heading across the Drake Passage, time will be spent sharing and reflecting on the wonderful experiences of the last few days.
-As you approach the South American continent its possible to see whales, dolphins and seals.
-Celebrate the conclusion of our Antarctic expedition with a farewell dinner on board.
+As you leave this magical place and head across the Drake Passage, spend time reflecting on the incredible experiences of the past days.
+As you approach the South American continent, it is possible to see whales, dolphins, and seals.
+Celebrate the conclusion of your Antarctic expedition with a farewell dinner on board.

 • 1 Breakfast

-In the early morning, after breakfast, disembark in Ushuaia and explore this quaint little town on your own.
+In the early morning, disembark in Ushuaia and have time to explore this quaint little town at your own pace.

 Ship/Hotel